 Teaching is a great profession, which some rather refer to as a ‘calling’.
 Teachers, just like parents, are a very important part of a child’s life, having a great influence on their perception of themselves and life in general.

 Report cards, which are written by these teachers, provide parents with vital information about the progress of their children in the activities carried out at school.
-The reports cards come in various formats, and usually include the teachers comments on students’ progress.
+The short remarks for students come in various formats, and usually include the report of teachers comments on students’ progress.

 Typically, the teachers comments on students’ progress under his/her care are about individual students’ strengths that should be encouraged and weaknesses that the student should improve upon.